-The required community contribution for a project must be directly related to activities approved in the application by the Provincial Fuel Management Working Group and can be funded from a number of sources, including:
+The required community contribution must be directly related to activities approved in the application by the Strategic Wildfire Prevention Working Group and can be funded from a number of sources, including:

-- Cash contribution from applicant (e.g. general revenue or reserve funds) - In-kind contribution from applicant, including: - o Staff time directly related to fuel treatment project (e.g. supervision and travel) - o Use of applicant's meeting space or other resources - o Applicant administration of the project and/or grant funding - Cash or other contributions from the community (e.g. volunteer labour or use of equipment, cash donation to the project) - Other grant funding.
-See below. - Revenue derived from the project.
-See below.
+- Cash contribution from the applicant (e.g. general revenue or reserve funds) - In-kind contribution from the applicant (or project partner) directly related to activities approved in the application by the Strategic Wildfire Prevention Working Group, including: - Staff time directly related to operational treatment (e.g. supervision, travel, financial oversight, project management) - Use of applicant's meeting space or other resources - o Applicant's administration of the project - Cash or other contributions from the community (e.g. volunteer labour or use of equipment, volunteer professional services, cash donation to the project) - Other grant funding (see below) - Revenue derived from the project (see below)

-Community contributions are eligible from the date of application submission until the final report is submitted.
-In order to ensure transparency and accountability in the expenditure of public funds, all revenue from the project and all other grant contributions for eligible portions of the project must be declared on the Final Report Form.
+Unless otherwise specified, community contributions are eligible from the date of application submission until the final report is submitted.
+In order to ensure transparency and accountability in the expenditure of public funds, all revenue and other grant contributions for eligible portions of the project must be declared on the Final Report Form.